-BAST FIBER.-Were it not for its fineness, silkiness, and adaptibility for spinning, with the easy cultivation of the plant, jute would not to-day hold the position it trial economy, for, compared with the other textiles, it is very inferior.
-Several American plants that are classed as weeds produce better and stronger fiber, but their cultivation and preparation are yet mattersofexperiment.
+BAST FIBER.-Were it not for its fineness, silkiness, and adaptibility for spinning, with the easy cultivation of the plant, jute would not to-day hold the position it has secured in the industrial economy, for, compared with the other textiles, it is very inferior.
+Several American plants that are classed as weeds produce better and stronger fiber, but their cultivation and preparation are yet matters of experiment.
 One defect of jute is the difficulty to spin it into the higher numbers.
 Its durability is also against it, as the fiber can not stand dampness, and under the best conditions rapidly deteriorates.
-The bleached fiber also loses its whiteness and in time oxidizes until it presents a dingy, yellowish-brown color. lts strength is inferior to most fibers, though it is amply strong for the coarse uses to which it is commonly put, such as the manufacture of gunny sacks, cotton baghas secured in the indusging, etc., where durability is of less consequence than primary cheapness.
+The bleached fiber also loses its whiteness and in time oxidizes until it presents a dingy, yellowish-brown color.
+Its strength is inferior to most fibers, though it is amply strong for the coarse uses to which it is commonly put, such as the manufacture of gunny sacks, cotton bagging, etc., where durability is of less consequence than primary cheapness.

-FIG. 45 .- Plant of jute, Corchorus capsularis.
+FIG. 45.-Plant of jute, Corchorus capsularis.